Norkart/API-documentation/code_and_tutorials/getting started - fritekstsok/HowTo/KOMMUNECUSTOM.md

 The ```Url``` field in the response contains the search endpoint where you will get more detailed information over the address in question.

-## Code examples and tutorials
-- [React Example:](./../code_and_tutorials/reactleaflet_fritekstsok_maptiles_matrikkelkart_example) In this demo the kommunecustom search is used with no municipality restrictions.